 The undead monsters chasing you may look dead at first, but then they pop up and scare the crap out of you at the last second, or jump at you from a dark corner, or bust through a wall.
 This is seriously one of the scariest games I have ever played.
 The monsters are mutated dead humans that have been twisted into horrid spiked shapes that do not die easily.

-After playing the games I then, just recently, watched DEAD SPACE Aftermath which is supposed to take place between DEAD SPACE 1 and … Read More »
+After playing the games I then, just recently, watched DEAD SPACE Aftermath which is supposed to take place between … Read More »

 To learn more make sure to check out these websites!